Paley-Wiener theorems for a p-adic spherical variety: Scattering: the smooth case

 \begin{proof} First of all, \eqref{smoothSw} implies that every element of $\mathcal S^+(X_\Theta)_\cusp$ is of moderate growth, as was the case for elements of $e_\Theta^*(\mathcal S(X))$, cf.\ Proposition \ref{moderategrowth}.
-Hence, every element of $\mathcal S^+(X_\Theta)_\cusp$ admits a \emph{unique} spectral decomposition of the form \eqref{offaxis}, with the only difference from \eqref{offaxis} being that the forms $f^{\tilde\sigma}d\sigma$ are not polynomial, but rational with linear poles, given by \eqref{smoothSw}.\marginpar{maybe some improvement here possible (future versions).} We point the reader to \cite[\S 15.4.4]{SV} for details on the spectral decomposition of functions of moderate growth.
+Hence, every element of $\mathcal S^+(X_\Theta)_\cusp$ admits a \emph{unique} spectral decomposition of the form \eqref{offaxis}, with the only difference from \eqref{offaxis} being that the forms $f^{\tilde\sigma}d\sigma$ are not polynomial, but rational with linear poles, given by \eqref{smoothSw}.
+We point the reader to \cite[\S 15.4.4]{SV} for details on the spectral decomposition of functions of moderate growth.

-If $f = \sum_{(\Theta',w')} \textswab S_{w'} f_{(\Theta',w')} $ as in the statement of the lemma then, using \eqref{smoothSw} and the associativity property \eqref{assoc-fiberwise} of the fiberwise scattering maps $\mathscr S_w$ we conclude that the operator $\textswab S_w$ described in the lemma also admits the expression \eqref{smoothSw}, which proves that it is well-defined.
+If $f = \sum_{(\Theta',w')} \textswab S_{w'} f_{(\Theta',w')} $ as in the statement of the proposition then, using \eqref{smoothSw} and the associativity property \eqref{assoc-fiberwise} of the fiberwise scattering maps $\mathscr S_w$ we conclude that the operator $\textswab S_w$ described in the proposition also admits the expression \eqref{smoothSw}, which proves that it is well-defined.